Scam centers in Cambodia: Crackdown from 2022

 In 2022, several Cambodian police operations were conducted against scam compounds across the country.
 Further raids took place in Sihanoukville in 2024, resulting in the arrest of 450 individuals involved in online gambling and scam operations.
 These operations did not succeed in permanently dismantling these networks or ending ongoing allegations of government complicity and tolerance, which have been denounced by numerous NGOs and international institutions.
-In June 2025, a report by Amnesty International brought renewed global media attention on Cambodian scam compounds.
-In July 2025, the Prime Minister announced a "task force" dedicated to combating online scam centers.
+Some local observers have alleged that certain raids were short-lived and sometimes focused on selected compounds or lower-level personnel, with operations resuming or shifting after police departed; allegations also included advance warning in some cases.